 Using clogging, music, and storytelling to charm Folk School audiences since 1996, Aubrey Atwater exudes a talent, grace, and humor unique to the most talented of performers.
-She teaches traditional music and dance regularly at the Folk School and while classes are on hiatus, Aubrey will be joining us for a virtual discussion on Monday, May 18, 2020 as part of our Appalachian Traditions discussion series (Update 5/21: If you missed Aubrey’s live Appalachian Traditions Discussion, it’s not too late to watch.
-View the recorded session here).
-In the meantime, enjoy an interview with Aubrey, originally published on on our blog on July 2, 2103:
+She teaches traditional music and dance regularly at the Folk School.
+Aubrey joined us for a virtual discussion on Monday, May 18, 2020 as part of our Appalachian Traditions discussion series.
+View the recorded session here.
+Enjoy our interview with Aubrey!

 Aubrey: I got the idea to apply to the folk school in the mid-90s when I saw that one of my dulcimer player mentors, Lorraine Hammond, from Boston, was working there.
 I got in touch, sent materials, and was invited to teach my first class in 1996.
 I thought I had died and gone to heaven–what a unique, beautiful, nurturing, and exciting place!
 Teaching a 30+ hour dulcimer class felt daunting back then for my younger self.
 I was nearly quivering on the plane as I traveled to the Folk School.
 I have learned a lot over the years teaching at the Folk School.
 The luxury of time in the week-long class has been a great opportunity to refine and expand my teaching.